 “Venture capitalists will usually push you to move faster,” says Kasznik.
 “They didn’t give you money not to spend it.”

-That’s what Augustin had to do three years ago, when he cut spending on a big sales and marketing campaign at SugarCRM, where he was CEO.
+That’s what Augustin had to do three years ago.
+He cut spending on a big sales and marketing campaign at SugarCRM, where he was CEO.
 The move required layoffs, but eventually the $24 million in monthly burn rate turned into a positive cash flow of $7 million.
-The shift not only kept the company from going out of business, but gave Augustin the breathing room to sell it last August.
+The shift not only kept the company from going out of business, but also gave Augustin the breathing room to sell it last August (in 2018).

 Building the “spend culture”